plot

 The mark to use to mark data points.
 This may either be a mark (such as

-mark-size : auto
+mark-size : auto | length default: auto

 Size of the marks.
-For variable-size mark plots, use the plot type scatter
+For variable-size mark plots, use the plot type scatter.

-mark-color : auto
+mark-color : auto | color default: auto

-Color of the marks (takes precedence over plot.color
+Color of the marks (takes precedence over plot.color).

 TODO: this parameter should eventually be removed.
 Instead one